Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for representation learning

 \section{Generalization bounds for representation learning}

-When the input space $\cX$ increases in dimension, treatment groups $p_t(X)$ tend to grow increasingly different~\citep{d2017overlap} and, in general, this to lead to a looser bound in Theorem~\ref{thm:main}.
+When the input space $\cX$ increases in dimension, treatment groups $p_t(X)$ tend to grow increasingly different~\citep{d2017overlap} and, in general, this will lead to a looser bound in Theorem~\ref{thm:main}.
 To some extent, this can be mitigated by appropriately chosen weights $w$, but the additional finite-sample variance introduced by highly non-uniform weights may prevent tightening of the bound.
-In this section, we introduce another tool for minimizing bounds on the marginal risk in hypotheses that act on learned (potentially lower-dimensional) representations of the covariates $X$.
-This allows hypotheses to focus their attention to particular aspects of the covariate space, ignoring others.
+In this section, we introduce another tool for minimizing bounds on the marginal risk in hypotheses that act on learned (potentially lower-dimensional) representations of the covariates $X$, see Figure~\ref{fig:rep} for an illustration.
+This allows hypotheses to focus their modeling power on particular aspects of the covariate space, ignoring others.

 In many applications, the input distribution $p(X)$ is believed to be a low-dimensional manifold embedded in a high-dimensional space $\cX$, for example, the space of portraits embedded in the pixels of a photograph.
 In such settings, the best hypotheses are often simple functions of low-dimensional representations $\Phi(X)$ of the input~\citep{bengio2013representation}.
 The most famous examples of this are image and speech recognition for which representation learning using convolutional and recurrent neural networks advanced each field tremendously in only a few years~\citep{lecun2015deep}.